JanHerca/urantiapedia/output/wikijs/en/article/Cesar_Paulo_Zapello/My_Quest_to_Find_Answers.md

 > “Social architects do everything within their province and power to bring together suitable individuals that they may constitute efficient and agreeable working groups on earth; and sometimes such groups have found themselves reassociated on the mansion worlds for continued fruitful service.
 But not always do these seraphim attain their ends; not always are they able to bring together those who would form the most ideal group to achieve a given purpose or to accomplish a certain task; under these conditions they must utilize the best of the material available.” <a id="a60_570"></a>[UB 39:3.5](/en/The_Urantia_Book/39#p3_5)

 In closing, let me emphasize that it is not enough to know _The Urantia Book_ intellectually.
 The great value of its teachings is to put them into practice in our everyday lives.
-The strength of our pursuit is exhibited by the quality of our relations with other readers and with
+The strength of our pursuit is exhibited by the quality of our relations with other readers and with all our brothers and sisters.

+I encourage all readers to participate in study groups.
+I know whereof I speak.
+I participate in online study groups every Monday, Tuesday, Saturday, and Sunday through UAB’s internet conference room, and every Thursday at a study group at our home.
+And for three years, we have had a monthly regional meeting in the south of Brazil.
+Since I found _The Urantia Book_, I have also actively helped to organize national meetings.

+I feel honored to share my “what _The Urantia Book_ means to me” story with other readers.

 <figure id="Figure_2" class="image urantiapedia">
 <img src="/image/article/UF_News_Online/2015_06/040.jpg">